RutbaJaveed/Skin-Lesion-Detection/README.md

 Training Pipeline: Utilizes TensorFlow/Keras with image data generators, custom normalization, and callbacks for early stopping and model checkpointing.

-Performance: ResNet50 achieved an accuracy of approximately 93.81% on the test dataset, demonstrating effective classification of seven common skin lesion types.
+Performance: ResNet50 achieved an accuracy of 93.81% on the test dataset, demonstrating effective classification of seven common skin lesion types.

 Visualization: Provides training/validation accuracy and loss plots, confusion matrix, and classification reports to analyze model performance comprehensively.